WHO53/docs.droidian.org/content/faq/_index.md

 <br><br>

 <div class="white-text">
-    <h3>Can an Ubuntu touch device run Droidian?</h3>
+    <h3>Can an Ubuntu Touch device run Droidian?</h3>
-    <p>Droidian based on Debian and utilizes Halium to interact with Android devices.
-Since Ubuntu touch also utilizes Halium, if a device has been ported to Ubuntu Touch using Halium 9, 10, or 11, it is likely that it can run Droidian without major changes to the kernel provided by UBports.</p>
+    <p>Droidian is based on Debian and utilizes Halium to interact with Android devices.
+Since Ubuntu Touch also utilizes Halium, if a device has been ported to Ubuntu Touch using Halium 9 or later, it can likely run Droidian without major changes to the kernel provided by UBports.</p>
 </div>
 <br><br>